janellybautista/GeoEff/README.md

 ```

-# Instruction for running translation and rotations on FD n-tuples
+# Run translation and rotations on FD n-tuples

 Prerequisite: [Produce Ntuple from DUNE FD MC files](https://github.com/weishi10141993/myntuples#produce-ntuple-from-dune-fd-mc-files).
 The produced FD n-tuples will be used as input files for the following program to run.